LinuxAtDuke/Intro-To-Linux/README.md

 **killall**

-Kills all processes with the same name (not by PID).
+Killall is aptly named - it kills all processes with the same name (not by PID).
 Most flags of the `kill` command work with killall as well.

 **Job Control**